-For discussion and affirmation, these are NOT decision.
-I have tried to compile a set of statements from comments and information gathered through recent engagements, board and committee meetings.
+I have tried to compile a set of statements from comments and information gathered through engagements, board and committee meetings in the past 2+ years.
 Outlying comments from a small number of people have not necessarily been included.
-The intention is to establish the Board position on some of the issues.
+Over the past 6 weeks there have been additional discussions with committees and staff, changes to the language and addition to the notes have been included for clarity.
+The intention is to establish the Board position on some of the issues identified by the Board in 2018.

+These statements will then form the basis for a written update of the 2018 Board response to the Britannia Master Plan.
+In January 2022 the written update will be taken to the community for feedback.

 In 2018 issues were brought up by the Board of Management in response to the Master Plan.
 Please refer to the 2018 Board Response to the Britannia Master Plan.